-The Winter Olympic Games in PyeongChang, South Korea, are about to get underway.
+The Summer Olympic Games in Tokyo are underway.
 Sometimes I’m grateful that this only happens every four years.
 It’s one of those rare times when my husband and I settle down in front of the television for lengthy periods, watching Olympians put their hearts and souls on the line.

-During the games, Canadians will cheer as one.
-No dissenting voices crying foul over decisions made by our political leaders.
+During the games, Canadians will cheer as one, with no dissenting voices crying foul over decisions made by our political leaders.
 Instead, our eyes will be glued on the efforts of competition.
 We’ll feel the highs and lows – the emotional turmoil that faces each competitor.

 There will be those who have trained tirelessly and fall short of their dreams for a podium position.
 Others may suffer injuries or illnesses that pull them out of the running.

-But as much as physical preparation and good fortune matters, emotional control will be critical.
+But as much as physical preparation and good fortune matter, emotional control will be critical.
 And not just during the competition.
 After, in front of the cameras, it will also be important.

 Controlling your emotions under tremendous pressure can be difficult at the best of times.
 It’s even more difficult when your hopes are dashed and an overzealous media person sticks a microphone in your face and asks questions that sound like: “So, how does it feel to be a loser?”